-FMR staff are working remotely, we've canceled events through at least late-April, and we'll continue to follow guidelines to reduce the spread of the coronavirus.
+FMR staff are working remotely, we've canceled events through at least May, and we'll continue to follow guidelines to reduce the spread of the coronavirus.

 We wish everyone peace and wellness in these uncertain times.
 Let's support one another, in whatever ways we can, through this public health emergency.

 To this end, we wanted to mention a couple of resources.

 - For COVID recommendations: the CDC and State of Minnesota.